PlummersSoftwareLLC/Primes/PrimeC/solution_5/README.md

 - PrimeC/solution_2 - danielspaangberg_1of2_epar.
 Inspired the multiprocessor versions.

 ## Lessons learned
+- 32 bit vectors can be faster than 64 bit
 - Use #pragma ivdep to signal the compiler that it should not care about rereading memory in a loop.
 - Use manual unroll for small sizes
 - Small changes in code can have huge impact due to -Ofast of -O3 optimizations